-The spot price is the current market price for VIX, a barrel of oil, or any security.
+The spot price is the current market price for VIX, a barrel of oil, Bitcoin or any security.
 The spot price return is the change in the spot price from one period to the next.

 There are many asset categories, including oil and VIX, where it is difficult or impossible to invest in the spot price.
 An individual cannot easily store oil in their basement like they can a gold coin.
 Consequently, investors, including ETFs, invest in oil and VIX using futures contracts.

 A futures contract is an agreement to buy or sell a specific asset at a future date.
-ETFs that invest in commodity or VIX futures enter into and exit a series of futures contracts.
+ETFs that invest in Bitcoin, commodity or VIX futures enter into and exit a series of futures contracts.
 When the futures contract is close to expiration, the ETF will exit it and enter into a new futures contract that expires a month or more in the future.
 This process is called rolling forward a futures contract or a roll forward.

 USO and Negative Oil Prices